FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@holtropVibrationalModesWater2021].
 Clade LLI includes cultured strain NATL2A, which prefers moderate irradiances typical of between 30 and 100 m depth.
-Clades LLII and LLIII, including cultured strain SS120, are grouped together as the second oldest phylogenetic lineage diversifying in the *P. marinus* radiation, with an affinity for low light.
+Clades LLII and LLIII, including cultured strain SS120, are grouped together as early branching phylogenetic lineage diversifying in the *P. marinus* radiation, with a preference for low light.
 Clade LLIV, including cultured strain MIT9313, falls near the base of the *Prochlorococcus* radiation, and is characterized by preference for low light, typical of depths from 120 m to 200 m